pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

   </a>
 </p>

 **IMPORTANT: This notebook is part of a complete VideoQA tutorial available through the project's public GitHub repository.
 It may be viewed directly on GitHub without an account.
-Executing the notebook in Google Colab requires a Google account.
-Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or another compatible notebook environment.**
+Running the notebook in Google Colab requires a Google account.
+Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or any compatible notebook environment.**

 ## Purpose